mt-historical/ocular_networks/README.txt

 -----------------------------

 Ocular Networks is a minetest mod implementing a power network system, tools, weapons, and a lot more.
+However, I have done very little optimizing, and the extent of that is removing some checks and redundant files and changes.
+So: LAG WARNING, runs almost fine on a quad core laptop w/ 4 gigs of ram, but still throws 'abm took longer than expected' warnings with over 83 machines running.

 Current Features:
 -Power Generation from sunlight